 NOTES: This popular tale brings together Fin MacCool and Cuhullin, the two greatest heroes of Irish legend.
 (If you look them up, watch for other spellings of their names, including Finn, Fionn, Mac Cool, MacCoul, McCoul, M’Coul, Mac Cumhail, Mac Cumhaill, Cuchulain, and Cuchulainn.)
 Carleton’s version of the tale, which he called “A Legend of Knockmany,” appeared in William Butler Yeats’s 1888 collection Folk and Fairy Tales of the Irish Peasantry.
 This script, though, is based not directly on that version but on a retelling of it on the classic BBC television show “Jackanory.”
-For best effect, readers can use an Irish accent.
+For best effect, place NARRATORS 1 and 2 at far left, and 3 and 4 at far right, as seen from the audience.
+Also for best effect, readers can use an Irish accent.
 The finger in FIN’s mouth can be faked by FIN facing sideways and CUHULLIN pushing his finger alongside the cheek that’s away from the audience.
 To fake the finger missing, CUHULLIN can bend it down and hold his hand with its palm away from the audience.
 Cuhullin is pronounced “koo‑HULL‑in.”
 Ach rhymes with the Scottish loch, with its guttural ch.
 If you can’t say it that way, just say “ah.”

 FIN: (proudly, to audience) That’s me name!